-- Vitamin D has been shown to play a key role in fighting over 15 different kinds of cancers and new research suggests it is important for other key roles and not just for bone health.
+- It has been shown to play a key role in fighting over 15 different kinds of cancers and new research suggests it is important for other key roles and not just for bone health.

 - Glass windows, sunscreens block the Vitamin D producing part of the sunlight.
-Although people think they are getting the sun in their house but this filtered light produces almost no Vitamin D.
+Although people think they are getting the sun in their house but this filtered light produces almost none of it.

-- Children need Calcium and Phosphorus for developing their bones and Vitamin D plays a key role in absorbing these minerals.
+- Children need calcium and phosphorus for developing their bones and it plays a key role in absorbing these minerals.

-- As we age, our bone density decreases and we require higher levels of Vitamin D for maintaining healthy bones.
-Vitamin D has also been shown to reduce fractures among elderly.
+- As we age, our bone density decreases and we require higher levels for maintaining healthy bones.
+It has also been shown to reduce fractures among elderly.

-- Vitamin D dissolves in fat cells.
-Therefore, obese and overweight people need more vitamin D to compensate for what’s dissolved.
+- It dissolves in fat cells.
+Therefore, obese and overweight people need more to compensate.

 What are the annual recommended tests?